garg-aayush/pytorch-pl-hydra-templates/README.md

 ```
 </details>

-The code useds multiple config files to instantiate datamodules, optimizers, etc. and to pass arguments.
+The code uses multiple config files to instantiate datamodules, optimizers, etc. and to pass arguments.

 The [train.yaml](pl_hydra/configs/train.yaml) is the main config file that contains default training configuration.
 It determines how config is composed when simply executing command `python train.py`.